ACHELOUS m Greek Mythology (Latinized)From Greek

 "hero, warrior, brave".
 This is the name of the leader of the superhuman Narts in Caucasian mythology.

-BÉBINN f Irish, Irish MythologyMeans
+Bébinn f Old Irish, Irish MythologyMeans

-"fair lady" in Irish.
-This name was borne by several characters in Irish mythology, including a goddess of childbirth.
+finn "white, blessed".
+This name was borne by several characters in Irish mythology, including the mother of the hero Fráech.

-BEDIVERE m Welsh Mythology, Arthurian RomanceFrom the Welsh name
+Bedivere m Welsh Mythology, Arthurian CycleFrom the Welsh name

-Bedwyr, which is of unknown meaning.
+gwr "man".
 In Arthurian legends Bedivere was one of the original companions of King

 Arthur.
 He first appears in early Welsh tales, and his story was later expanded by Geoffrey of Monmouth in the 12th century.
 He is the one who throws the sword Excalibur into the lake at the request of the dying Arthur.

-BELI m Welsh MythologyProbably a Welsh derivative of
+Beli m Welsh MythologyProbably a Welsh derivative of

-BELENUS.
+Belenus.
 Beli Mawr was a Welsh ancestor deity who established several royal lines in Wales.

-BELIAL m Biblical, Biblical Latin, Judeo-Christian LegendMeans
+Belial m Biblical, Biblical Latin, Judeo-Christian-Islamic LegendMeans

 "worthless" in Hebrew.
 In the Old Testament this term is used to refer to various wicked people.
 In the New Testament, Paul uses it as a name for Satan.
 In later Christian tradition Belial became an evil angel associated with lawlessness and lust.

-BELLONA f Roman MythologyDerived from Latin
+Bellona f Roman MythologyDerived from Latin

 bellare meaning